jobjo/popper/docs/getting_started.md

 ## Test suites

-The function `check` is convenient for quickly running individual tests, but when working with multiple tests it's best to bundle and run them together.
+The function `check` is convenient for quickly running individual tests, but when working with multiple tests it's likely better to bundle and run them together.

 There are three essential functions for this purpose:

 - `test` for creating a test.
-- `suite` for naming and grouping tests together.
+- `suite` for naming and grouping tests.
 - `run` for running a test (or a test suite).

 Their signatures are: